Multi-fermion systems with contact theories

 \section{Introduction}

 Systems that develop identical low-energy/long-range properties despite differences in their microscopic behavior are assigned to the same universality class.
 Critical exponents, the number, and nature of few- and many-body states are examples of such common properties which are related to a finite number of relevant interaction operators.
 These operators define the minimal theory representing the universality class.
-A class that is under intense study in a variety of fields comprises systems close to unitarity namely those with a scattering length $a_0$, much larger than the interaction range $r_0$ and any other scattering parameter/scale.\footnote{ Notice the difference to a universality class that represents all systems with a two-body scattering volume $a_1$ which is, in addition to $a_0$, much larger than the other scattering parameters.} Systems belonging to this universality class are said to be scale invariant.
+A class that is under intense study in a variety of fields comprises systems close to unitarity namely those with a scattering length $a_0$ much larger than the interaction range $r_0$ and any other scattering parameter/scale.\footnote{ Notice the difference to a universality class that represents all systems with a two-body scattering volume $a_1$ which is, in addition to $a_0$, much larger than the other scattering parameters.} Systems belonging to this universality class are said to be scale invariant.
 They exhibit properties independent of the details of the interaction (see ~\cite{Braaten:2004rn,Naidon:2016dpf} for comprehensive reviews).
-These features can be identified for example in hadronic molecules, nuclei, and atoms~(see, \eg Refs.~\cite{Tornqvist:1991ks,Voloshin:2003nt,Braaten:2003he,philli,tjon,PhysRevLett.81.69}) where very different degrees of freedom give rise to $r_0/a_0\to 0$\footnote{We adopt the canonical terms: {\it resonant/unitarity} limit if $|a_0|\to\infty$, and {\it zero-range/contact} limit if $r_0\to0$ with fixed $a_0$.}.
-Prominent examples of such universal behavior include the accumulation of infinite bound states at threshold in the three-boson system with a contact two-body interaction~\cite{Efimov:1971zz}~and the associated Thomas collapse~\cite{PhysRev.47.903}.
-This collapse represents the emergence of a three-body scale in the absence of any finite two-body scale, and an ensuing breaking of the continuous scale invariance down to a discrete version of it.
-Particular realizations of it correspond to specific physical systems, \eg the triton~\cite{Bedaque:1998kg}.
-The Tjon~\cite{tjon}~and Phillips~\cite{philli}~correlations, as well as spectra of multi-boson systems~\cite{PhysRevB.34.4571,blumig:2000,von_Stecher_2010,Gattobigio:2011ey,manybosons} are then consequences of the extended universality beyond three particles and bound states.
+These features can be observed, for instance, in hadronic molecules, nuclei, and atoms~(see, \eg, ~\cite{Tornqvist:1991ks,Voloshin:2003nt,Braaten:2003he,philli,tjon,PhysRevLett.81.69}) where very different degrees of freedom give rise to $r_0/a_0\to 0$\footnote{We adopt the canonical terms: {\it Resonant/Unitary} limit if $|a_0|\to\infty$, and {\it zero-range/contact} limit if $r_0\to0$ with fixed $a_0$.}.
+Notable examples of such universal behavior include the accumulation of an infinite number of bound states at threshold in the three-boson system with a contact two-body interaction~\cite{Efimov:1971zz}~and the associated Thomas collapse~\cite{PhysRev.47.903}.
+This collapse represents the emergence of a finite three-body scale $r_3\ll a_0$ in the absence of any finite two-body scale, with ensuing breaking of the continuous scale invariance down to its discrete version.
+Particular realizations of the discrete scale invariance correspond to specific physical systems, \eg, the triton~\cite{Bedaque:1998kg}.
+The Tjon~\cite{tjon}~and Phillips~\cite{philli}~correlations, as well as spectra of multi-boson systems~\cite{PhysRevB.34.4571,blumig:2000,von_Stecher_2010,Gattobigio:2011ey,manybosons} are then consequences of the universality extended beyond three particles and bound states.
 While the Phillips correlation between three-body bound and scattering states was derived rigorously from a resonant two-body interaction~\cite{Bedaque:1999ve}, numerical approaches were employed for larger objects (see~\cite{Platter:2004he,Platter:2004zs} for Tjon's case).